Area

 Dr.-Ing.
 Dirk Lehmhus

-Fraunhofer IFAM
+Fraunhofer IFAM (DE)

-National Research Council of Italy-ICMATE
+National Research Council of Italy-ICMATE (IT)

-E1 – Automotive and Surface Transport
+E1 – Automotive and surface transport

 Scope